Xiaomi: 2010–2013

-2014–2017
+2014–2020

 In February 2014, Xiaomi announced its expansion outside China, with an international headquarters in Singapore.

 In April 2014, Xiaomi purchased the domain name mi.com for a record US$3.6 million, the most expensive domain name ever bought in China, replacing xiaomi.com as the company's main domain name.

-In September 2014, Xiaomi acquired a 24.7% some part taken in Roborock.
+In September 2014, Xiaomi acquired a 24.7% stake in Roborock.

 In December 2014, Xiaomi raised US$1.1 billion at a valuation of over US$45 billion, making it one of the most valuable private technology companies in the world.
 The financing round was led by Hong Kong-based technology fund All-Stars Investment Limited, a fund run by former Morgan Stanley analyst Richard Ji.

 In 2014, the company sold over 60 million smartphones.
 In 2014, 94% of the company's revenue came from mobile phone sales.

 In April 2015, Ratan Tata acquired a stake in Xiaomi.

 On 30 June 2015, Xiaomi announced its expansion into Brazil with the launch of locally manufactured Redmi 2; it was the first time the company assembled a smartphone outside of China.

 However, the company left Brazil in the second half of 2016.

 On 26 February 2016, Xiaomi launched the Mi5, powered by the Qualcomm Snapdragon 820 processor.

-On 3 March 2016, Xiaomi launched the Redmi Note 3 Pro in India, the first smartphone to powered by a Qualcomm Snapdragon 650 processor.
+On 3 March 2016, Xiaomi launched the Redmi Note 3 Pro in India, the first smartphone to be powered by a Qualcomm Snapdragon 650 processor.

 On 10 May 2016, Xiaomi launched the Mi Max, powered by the Qualcomm Snapdragon 650/652 processor.

 In June 2016, the company acquired patents from Microsoft.

-In September 2016, Xiaomi launched sales in the European Union through a partnership with ABC Data.
+In September 2016, Xiaomi launched sales in the European Union (EU) through a partnership with ABC Data.

 Also in September 2016, the Xiaomi Mi Robot vacuum was released by Roborock.

 On 26 October 2016, Xiaomi launched the Mi Mix, powered by the Qualcomm Snapdragon 821 processor.

 On 22 March 2017, Xiaomi announced that it planned to set up a second manufacturing unit in India in partnership with contract manufacturer Foxconn.

 On 19 April 2017, Xiaomi launched the Mi6, powered by the Qualcomm Snapdragon 835 processor.

 In July 2017, the company entered into a patent licensing agreement with Nokia.

 On 5 September 2017, Xiaomi released Xiaomi Mi A1, the first Android One smartphone under the slogan: Created by Xiaomi, Powered by Google.
 Xiaomi stated started working with Google for the Mi A1 Android One smartphone earlier in 2017.
 An alternate version of the phone was also available with MIUI, the MI 5X.

 In 2017, Xiaomi opened Mi Stores in India, Pakistan and Bangladesh.
 The EU's first Mi Store was opened in Athens, Greece in October 2017.
 In Q3 2017, Xiaomi overtook Samsung to become the largest smartphone brand in India.
 Xiaomi sold 9.2 million units during the quarter.
-On 7 November 2017, Xiaomi commenced sales in Spain and Western Europe.
+On 7 November 2017, Xiaomi commenced sales in Spain and western Europe.